Please note that the Program is subject to change.

 DEBATE

 "Between BurnOut and BoreOut.
-Stress percep2on in the professional environment
+Stress perception in the professional environment

 Lars Rademacher, Hochschule Darmstadt - University of Applied Sciences (Germany)